g.tec medical engineering GmbH

 THE WORLD OF G.TEC

-In addition to biosignal amplifiers, invasive/non-invasive stimulators and wearable EEG headsets, g.tec offers CE-certified and FDA-cleared user-ready applications which are used in hospitals and rehabilitation centers for the rehabilitation after stroke, the brain assessment and communication of coma/locked-in patients or for brain mappings before and during neurosurgery.
+In addition to biosignal amplifiers, invasive/non-invasive stimulators and wearable EEG headsets, g.tec offers CE-certified and FDA-cleared user-ready applications which are used in hospitals and rehabilitation centers for stroke rehabilitation, the brain assessment and communication of coma/locked-in patients or for brain mappings before and during neurosurgery. g.tec also organizes the yearly BCI Award for the world’s most innovative brain-computer interface project.